Super-Heavyweight Sprint Championship 2020

 The Super – Heavyweight sprint championship is open to new drivers looking to race for the first time, drivers in their second season and regular more experienced drivers.
-Super-Heavyweight drivers compete in Class 2 and are eligible for Class 2 trophies, as well as SHW trophies.
+Super-Heavyweight drivers compete in Class 2 and are eligible for SHW trophies.

-The Championship is run within the Heavyweight Championship, with the SHW drivers carrying different colour number plates and competing in their own series as well as the Heavyweight championship overall.
+The Championship is run within the Heavyweight Championship, with the SHW drivers carrying different colour number plates and competing in their own series.

 Note: Novice drivers looking to move up to Club100 must attend a Test Session prior to racing.